tud-hri/joan/README.md

 ### modules.interface.widget.interface.py (not used yet)
-reads the corresponding .ui file and does all the action needed for this widget
+reads the corresponding .ui file and does all the action needed for this widget For now this widget is a 'testing' widget to see whether communication between modules works properly
 ### modules.interface.widget.interface.ui
 definition of the gui